dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you back up your site just in case.

 == Changelog ==

+= v.4.6.3 - 17/01/24 =
+* Dev             - Changed error code in order notes to display the error code meaning, rather than the code number.
+* Dev             - New logic added to add_order_check() to catch we are on an order.
+* Dev             - Check that token is set on successful_transaction().
+* Change          - Bump tested WooCommerce (8.5.1).
+* Update          - Freemius SDK updated.

 = v.4.6.2 - 11/12/23 =
 * Dev             - CSS fix for traffic light system, third party plugin changing style of TLS.